-- cultural organizations that are specifically identified as recipients of designated amounts of the Creative and Cultural Economy Bond funds, as well as grant recipients that will be identified through a competitive grant process. - 4.
-"Cultural Facilities Grants Program" means a competitive grants program set forth in Chapter 80, Article 2, Section§ 1(6)(a)(3) of the 2020 Chapter 145, Article 5, Section 1(2)(a)(10) of the 2014 Rhode Island Public Laws "[f]or 1:1 matching grants to be allocated by the Rhode Island State Council on the Arts to 501(c)(3) nonprofit cultural organizations which lease or own their performance space, and for RISCA's expenses in administering the program."- - 5.
-"Creative and Cultural Economy Bonds" means approved 2014-2021 State ballot question that authorizes the State of Rhode Island to issue general obligation bonds, refunding bonds, and temporary notes in an amount not to exceed thirty-fiveseven million dollars (\$357,000,000.00) to fund capital improvement, preservation and renovation projects for public and nonprofit artistic, performance centers, historic sites, museums and cultural art centers located throughout the State of Rhode Island - 6.
-"Cultural facility" means a building which shall be used primarily for the programming, production, presentation, exhibition of any of the arts and cultural disciplines.
+- 1. "Creative and Cultural Economy Bonds 2024" means approved

+2024 State ballot question that authorizes the State of Rhode Island to issue general obligation bonds, refunding bonds, and temporary notes in an amount not to exceed ten million dollars (\$10,000,000.00) to fund capital improvement, preservation, renovation and new construction projects for public and nonprofit artistic, performance centers, museums and cultural art centers located throughout the State of Rhode Island. - "Cultural facility" means a building or a specific space within a building which shall be used primarily to provide support for the programming, production, presentation, or exhibition of any of the arts and cultural disciplines.
 These disciplines include music, dance, theatre, creative writing, literature, architecture, painting, sculpture, folk arts, photography, crafts, media arts, visual arts, and programs of art museums.
-Civic buildings and libraries are not considered cultural facilities, but identified areas within these structures specifically designated for the production, presentation and exhibition of the arts may be eligible for support. - 7.
+Civic buildings and libraries are not considered cultural facilities, but identified areas within these structures specifically designated for the production, presentation and exhibition of the arts may be eligible for support. - 87.
 "Director" means the Executive Director of the Rhode Island State Council on the Arts as described in R.I.
-Gen. Laws Chapter 42-75. - 8.
+Gen. Laws Chapter 42-75. - 98.
 "Matching dollar" or "Matching funds" means actual cash or in-kind contributions raised and designated for the purpose of matching a grant award from the Cultural Facilities Grant program.
-Match must be on a 1:1 cash or in-kind basis as determined by RISCA, and must be documented in a manner established by RISCA. -For the Cultural Facilities Grant Program 25% of the match may be in kind contribution of goods and services.
-Matching funds may include private funds donated or loaned to the Grantee by a financial institution or community--based lender and designated for the project, or Federal or municipal appropriations.
-Funds appropriated by the State of Rhode Island or previously awarded through
+Match must be on a 1:1 cash or in-kind basis as determined by RISCA, and must be documented in a manner established by RISCA.
+Matching funds may include private funds donated or loaned to the Grantee by a financial institution or community-based lender and designated for the project, or Federal or municipal appropriations.
+Funds appropriated by the State of Rhode Island or previously awarded through either the State Cultural Facilities Grant Program or State Preservation Grants may not be counted as part of the Match.
+Matching funds may NOT include operating funds. - "Named recipients" means the two (2) Rhode Island non-profit arts and cultural organizations that are specifically identified in Chapter 80 of the 2020 Rhode Island Public Laws as being recipients of designated amounts of the Creative and Cultural Economy Bond 2021 funds: specifically, Trinity Repertory Company (two million five hundred thousand dollars (\$2,500,000.00)); and the Rhode Island Philharmonic Orchestra and Music School (one million five hundred thousand dollars (\$1,500,000.00)); and the three (3) Rhode Island non-profits arts and cultural organizations that are specifically identified in Chapter 117 of the 2024 Rhode Island Public Laws as being recipients of designated amounts of the Creative and Cultural Economy Bond 2024 funds: specifically, Trinity Repertory Company (two million dollars (\$2,000,000.00)); Tomaquag Museum (two million dollars (\$2,000,000.00)); and the Newport Contemporary Ballet (two million dollars (\$2,000,000.00)).